Cars

 at Keith's Long Eaton track.
 Photo

 is 1977/1978, thanks to Paul Durham.
-Johnny was tragically killed at Brandon (Coventry), in what seemed
+Johnny was tragically killed at Brandon in what seemed

-like a common enough racing accident, when his car hit the fence
+like a common enough racing incident: his car hit the fence

-and rebounded onto the track and was hit.
-We are so proud
+and rebounded onto the track, but it was hit hard.
+Fans are proud

-of the safety record of strong BriSCA cars, the drivers, and
+of the safety record of BriSCA cars, drivers, and tracks, so it is a terrible shock when

 things go wrong.
-It's also shocking because above all,
+It's also a shock because,

 even in the midst of hard championship chasing, STOCK CAR RACING

-injury affects us more perhaps than it would in most other motor
+injury upsets fans perhaps more than it would in other motor

 sports.